martinbarge/sml5202-sts/css-part-2.md

   <h2>3.
 Homework</h2>
   <p>If you haven't already created the style sheet and modified the image, please follow this tutorial and do so.</p>
-  <p>If you have already created the style sheet and formatted your image, then please modify the style rule in your style.scss file and set the image width to 50%.</p>
   <p>Then, go to the W3Schools website and check the following tutorials on using CSS</p>
 <ol>
   <li><a href="https://www.w3schools.com/css/css_syntax.asp">CSS Syntax</a></li>